Skip to content

 PowerShell version 7.x

 PowerShell, formally known as PowerShell Core, is open source, multiplatform, and built on .NET, formerly known as .NET Core.
 PowerShell is in active development and receives a steady stream of updates.
-As of this writing, the latest version of PowerShell is 7.4.3.

 While Microsoft continues to confound users with their convoluted naming gymnastics, hopefully this information clears up some of the confusion around the differences between Windows PowerShell and PowerShell.

-How to manually update PowerShell
+How do you manually update PowerShell?

-You can manually install updates for PowerShell by downloading and running the latest PowerShell MSI.
-This is the preferred update method for Windows Server.
 The hardest part about this whole process is finding the right installer.
 But that’s what I’m here for.

 Once you’ve downloaded the MSI package, you’re ready to install it.